Fossil Fueled

 ¹Source: Financial Times, 2021

 Urgent recalls needed!
-Statements by CEO Akio Toyoda shown to be faulty.
+Statements by Toyota shown to be faulty.

 Toyota is set to pay² the largest civil penalty ever levied³ in US history for breaching federal emission-reporting requirements.